zkrising/Tachi/docs/docs/user/rules.md

 artwork as your avatar or banner.
 Your avatar will be deleted and you will be warned.

+Don't try and push this rule either.
+If you wouldn't show it to your mother, it doesn't belong here.

 !!! info
 	This includes anything illegal under EU law.